 To make calls with PVX using the Polycom SoundStation2TM or SoundStation2WTM, you need the Computer Calling Kit.
-For more information about this kit, refer to the Selecting Audio and Video Devices for Use with Polycom PVX document, available at
+For more information about this kit, refer to the Configuring Video and Audio Devices for Use with Polycom PVX document, available from www.polycom.com/support/pvx804.